pk527/Multi-Agent-Simulation-of-Formula-1-Pit-Stop-Strategy-Using-Game-Theory/README.md

 ---

+## 🏁 Race Context: 2024 Spanish Grand Prix

+This simulation is grounded in real-world data from the **2024 Spanish Grand Prix**, making the analysis both relevant and realistic.
+Using data pulled from the **FastF1 API**, the model integrates:

+* Actual lap times
+* Sector performance metrics
+* Tire compound usage
+* Pit stop events

+📡 **FastF1** (a Python package for accessing F1 telemetry and timing data) allowed us to replicate timing and strategy dynamics for the 2024 Circuit de Barcelona-Catalunya race, providing a factual backbone to all strategic simulations.

+---

 ## 🚀 Project Overview

 This repository simulates the high-stakes world of Formula 1 racing — but from a **strategic lens**.
 Each team acts as an autonomous agent making calculated pit stop decisions in a multi-agent environment.
 Unlike traditional simulations, this project focuses on **how strategies interact**, not just performance in isolation.